My goats enjoy making a mess of their hay. They’re usually on pasture, but this winter, they’ve required more hay.

 Note: This hay feeder may need to be adapted to work efficiently in your barn.
 We attached it to the walls of our stalls which open into our goats’ sleeping quarters.

 Therefore, the walls are slats.
-If you have a solid wall, you may have to create a way to attach the hay feeder different than how I’m showing here.
+If you have a solid wall, you may have to create a way to attach the hay feeder differently than how I’m showing here.

 1. Choose Your Pallet